The Huge Difference In Your IRA Between Accumulation And Distribution

 It’s called a Fixed Indexed Annuity, developed in the mid-90s as a no-risk way to grow assets, and address the loss of the traditional pension plan.
 Here are the highlights:

-– You fund it, you own it, and it’s administered by a well respected multi-billion dollar insurance company.
+– You fund it, you own it, and a well-respected multi-billion dollar insurance company administers it.

 – When you’re ready to start Income, your income is guaranteed to last as long as you and your spouse are alive.